The last variable standing

 main : count = 10

-First, given that this program can run
+First, starting with what this program can do,

 Source Files and Global Variables